-Whether it’s red or white, craft beer or crisp cider, this regional wine and drinks festival guide will have your ‘poison’ covered (and keep your calender full throughout the year).
+Whether it’s red or white, craft beer or crisp cider, this regional wine and drinks festival guide will have your ‘poison’ covered (and keep your calendar full throughout the year).
 Happy travels and cheers!

 Why?
 Celebrates local wines but also branches out comprehensively into cuisine, fashion and art shows in intimate Hills’ venues.
 See: Crush Festival